airacommunity/AIRA-Functions-Document/README.md

 ## Support

-For support or inquiries regarding these integrations, please contact our support team at connect@aira.fr or visit our [website](www.aira.fr).
+For support or inquiries regarding these functions, please contact our support team at connect@aira.fr or visit our [website](www.aira.fr).

 ---